by Dr. Lawrence Wilson

-2. Bioavailability can be for a specific purpose, at a specific time and with specific conditions of the body.
-In other words, a specific form, valence or spin of a mineral can be well-suited or bioavailable for one location or enzyme system in the body, but not suitable in another location or enzyme binding site.
+Bioavailability is very specific.
+In other words, a specific form of a mineral can be well-suited or bioavailable for one location or enzyme system in the body, but not suitable in another location or enzyme binding site.
 This really complicates things, at times.

-It is the reason that development science always begins with a determination of a person’s metabolic type, yin and yang balance, and much more on the hair mineral chart.
-Otherwise, it is just too easy to give the wrong foods and the wrong minerals, vitamins, herbs and other supplements.
+It is the reason that development science always begins with a determination of a person’s metabolic type, yin and yang balance, and more.
+(For this, we find we need to use a hair mineral analysis, not a blood, urine or other test.)

-3. Bioavailability can mean something different for each mineral.
-This is because each mineral and thousands of individual chemicals are absorbed, digested and utilized differently in our bodies.
+Bioavailability can be different for each mineral.
+This is because each mineral is absorbed, digested, transported, converted, utilized and eliminated somewhat differently in our bodies.

-Some minerals, for example, are absorbed in the stomach such as sodium and potassium.
-Others are absorbed later in the intestines.
-Some nutrients can and must be processed in the liver, while others cannot.
+For example, some minerals are absorbed in the stomach such as sodium and potassium.
+Others are absorbed in the small intestines.
+Some nutrients can and must be processed in the liver, while others cannot be converted in the liver.

-Some substances are carried around the body by what are called active transport mechanisms, while others sort of float around more freely and move by osmosis rather than active transport.
-In other words, the specifics of bioavailability may be different in each case because the chemistry of each mineral and compound is somewhat unique.
+Some substances are carried around the body by what are called active transport mechanisms.
+Others can float around more freely and move by osmosis rather than active transport.

 With this introduction, let us examine in some depth the major factors that make a mineral or other chemical substance more or less bioavailable.